fditraglia/fditraglia.github.io/research.md

 -  A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno)
 -  Estimating the Effects of Online Discussions on Student Performance (with Aislinn Bohren and Petra Todd)
 -  High-Dimensional Sparse Bayesian Variable Selection (with Sid Chib)
--  A Frequentist Approach to Covariate Choice in Treatment Assignment Problems (with Debopam Bhattacharya)